An interview with Rishi Tripathy

 Yeah!
 So I transitioned away from my product role [Product Manager at On Deck], which was more of a generalist role, into now being the Chief of Staff.

-The way I think of it is, I’m still a PM, but instead of a technology product, my product is the company — the team, the executive team, the board.
+The way I think of it is, I’m still a Product Manager, but instead of a technology product, my product is the company — the team, the executive team, the board.
 That’s the framing I’ve given myself.

 So the question is: what should the company be working on?
 What’s the right thing to build?
 How do we make sure everybody’s bought in?
 I'm using a lot of the similar skills that I’ve learned, having done product prior to this, but applied in a different and slightly more abstract context.